xjqicuhk/SIMS/README.md

 ## Citation
 If you use our code for research, please cite our paper:

 Xiaojuan Qi, Qifeng Chen, Jiaya Jia Vladlen Koltun.
-Photographic Image Synthesis with Cascaded Refinement Networks.
-In ICCV 2017.
+Semi-parametric Image Synthesis.
+In CVPR 2018.

 ## Todo List